Home » Family » General » Why Occupy Wall Street is Wrong-Headed

 They Don’t Know What They are Protesting

-According to The American Spectator, most of the people at the Occupy movements are deeply confused about the issues.
-There are certainly people in front of the bank buildings who are well informed and have a good idea on why they are shouting and yelling the things they are.
+According to The American Spectator, most of the people at the Occupy movement are deeply confused about the issues.
+There are certainly people in front of the bank buildings who are well-informed and have a good idea on why they are shouting and yelling the things they are.
 For every one of those people, there are about 10 people who have no idea why they are there.
 The idea of joining an angry mob is appealing to some people and Occupy allows them to jump right on the bandwagon.

 The banks made a big mistake by gambling all of our cash in the housing market.
 When that channel went bust, the government bailed them out.
 While I don’t think that the bailout was the best option, there are better ways to voice your anger than standing outside with an iPhone.
 Simply stop using your credit cards for frivolous purchases and make sure to always spend within your means.